 Search engine marketing or SEM is a great platform that you can use to market your furniture business.

 SEM allows you to appear on the first page of search results.
 This enables you to reach potential customers.
-As SEM is a paid advertisement, serving your ads can be done instantaneously as compared to SEO, which may take way longer to achieve its KPIs.
+As SEM is paid advertising, serving your ads can be done instantaneously as compared to SEO, which will take significantly longer to garner the same reach.

 Combine these words and you’ll have keywords such as ‘Buy Side table‘ or ‘Side Table Singapore‘ which triggers your ads when someone performs a search.